bradvin/social-share-urls/README.md

 * Social-share service discontinued in 2018.
 Confirmed after the test requirements: installing Viber on Desktop and Phone, syncing phone with desktop, logging in with verified American legal credentials, and multiple tests of the given documentation - [Invalid Documentation: Using Viber Official Specifications is a Failure](https://developers.viber.com/docs/tools/share-button/).
 Official development @viber has been negligent in response to inquiries.

+    * Official Viber Response: "Your feedback will be considered as our teams work on upcoming versions.
+I’ll be closing this ticket, but feel free to reply to me with any further suggestions."
+[Case: #4641960]

     *  ~~viber://forward?text={url}~~

 ### WhatsApp

 * Social-share service discontinued in 2018.
 Confirmed after the test requirements: installing WhatsApp on Desktop and Phone, syncing phone with desktop, logging in with verified American legal credentials, and multiple tests of the given documentation - [Invalid Documentation: Using Whatsapp Official Specifications is a Failure](https://faq.whatsapp.com/en/android/26000030/?category=5245251).

     * Official WhatsApp Response: "Sorry, but your description was not clear enough for our agents to understand the issue.
 Please explain the issue more thoroughly."
+[Request #172349248330585]

     *  ~~whatsapp://send?text={url}~~